thecodingmachine/symfony-boilerplate/docs/docs/08_Security/3_Access Control.md

 #### GraphQL

-For instance, let's examine the following scenario: an administrator can delete a user, but only not if he is that user:
+For instance, let's examine the following scenario: an administrator can delete a user, but cannot delete himself:

 ```php title="src/api/src/UseCase/Product/UpdateProduct.php"
 use TheCodingMachine\GraphQLite\Annotations\Logged;